Summertime brings with it a number of health hazards for dogs. Among them is the danger of poisoning from blue-green algae.

 However, often the water will have a greenish, pea-soup type of appearance.

-Not all algal blooms are toxic but if there is any doubt about the quality of the water in question, it is best to keep your dog away from the area.
+Not all algal blooms are toxic.
+However, if there is any doubt about the quality of the water in question, it is best to keep your dog away from the area.

-Dogs become poisoned with the toxins found in blue-green algae when they swim or drink from waters where a bloom has occurred.
+Dogs become poisoned with the toxins found in blue-green algae when they swim in or drink from affected waters.

 What does the poisoning look like?

-Symptoms in affected dogs depend on the specific type of blue-green algae present in the water and the type of toxin the algae produces.
+Symptoms depend on the type of blue-green algae present in the water and the type of toxin the algae produces.